whathellahor/PSDtrial00/README.md

 > Or use **git checkout -b** command for a single step command.
 >

 ## 3. Under "branch01", revise the file2.txt file as follows.
+Then use git commit to update the changes in your local repository.

 >
 > This is the branch01 branch.